xatkit-bot-platform/xatkit-dev/README.md

 Open your bash interpreter and check that `echo $XATKIT_DEV` prints the path of the `xatkit-dev` directory.
 If the printed value is empty you need to close your interpreter and open it again, the newly created environment variables will be reloaded.

-3- Clone the Xatkit repositories
+3- Navigate to the xatkit-dev folder and clone the Xatkit repositories

 ```bash
 ./init.sh